PFGimenez/poirot/README.md

 The example code `poirot_example` allows you to use Poirot without making your own program.
 You can run `dune exec -- poirot/examples/poirot_example.exe -help` to get the list of parameters on how to use it.

 Here is an example that uses the simple grammar `msg_exec`.
 This example uses the prefix/suffix oracle, so first create the lexer and parser by executing `make msg_execLexer.py` from the `antlr4-utils` directory.
 Then, run `dune exec -- poirot/examples/poirot_example.exe -grammar bnf_grammars/msg_exec.bnf -goal "Exe" -start "'value'" -oracle "oracles/prefix-suffix.py msg_exec axiom 'msg key = ' ' & key = value'"`.
-It should generates the injection `value ; exec cmd ; msg key = value`.
+It will generates the injection `value ; exec cmd ; msg key = value`.

 You can experiment with the more complex grammar `parenthesis` as well.
 Create its lexer and parser and then run `dune exec -- poirot/examples/poirot_example.exe -grammar bnf_grammars/parenthesis.bnf -goal "'b'" -start "'a'" -oracle "oracles/prefix-suffix.py parenthesis axiom '([[([' '])]])'"`.
-It should generate the injection `a])]])b([[([a`.
+It will generate the injection `a])]])b([[([a`.

+## Injection grammar of white-box systems

+If you know the query (i.e. the prefix and the suffix surrounding the injection point), you can directly use Poirot to get the grammar of the injection with the `quotient` function, export it to ANTLR4 grammar, or ask directly Poirot to generate an injection containing some symbol by using the `fuzzer` function.
+White-box fuzzing is of course greatly faster than black-box fuzzing.

+For example, you can run: `dune exec -- poirot/examples/quotient_example.exe -grammar bnf_grammars/msg_exec.bnf -pf "'msg ' 'key' ' = '" -sf "' & ' 'key' ' = ' 'value'" -goal "Exe"`.
+It will generate the injection `value ; exec cmd ; msg key = value`.